 Master blacksmith Wayland is well-known from mythology.
 The blacksmith who was kept captive on a small island in the sea, and escaped from it with selfmade wings.
 The Saxons, Anglo-Saxons, Norwegians, Icelanders, in fact, all the old Germanic peoples had their own medieval stories or artifacts relating to Wayland.
 Even the Franks did.
 All, except but one.
 The Frisians.
-But, as it turns out, Frisia has the oldest claim of all.
+But, as it turns out, Frisia holds the oldest claim of all.